psych252/psych252book/docs/19-linear_mixed_effects_models3.md

 #### Ignoring mixture

-Let' first fit a model that ignores the fact that there are two different groups of participatns.
+Let' first fit a model that ignores the fact that there are two different groups of participants.

 ```r